Emmanuelle (novel): History

 Although the formal date of publication is usually given as 1967, the novel was actually first published and distributed clandestinely in France, without an author's name, in 1959.
 Successive editions later bore the nom-de-plume Emmanuelle Arsan, who was subsequently revealed to be Marayat Rollet-Andriane.
-Though the novel was sometimes hinted to be a quasi-autobiography, it was later revealed that the actual author was her husband Louis-Jacques Rollet-Andriane.
+Though the novel was sometimes hinted to be a quasi-autobiography, it was later claimed that the actual author was her husband Louis-Jacques Rollet-Andriane.

 Adaptations

 The best known adaptation of Emmanuelle is the 1974 film of the same name, directed by Just Jaeckin, and starring Sylvia Kristel.
 The screenplay was written by Jean-Louis Richard and more-or-less follows the plot of the novel.
 The film was highly successful in France and around the world.
-It spawned several sequels and influenced many similar films.
+It spawned several sequels and influenced many theatrical and television films.

 In 1978, Italian artist Guido Crepax produced a graphic adaptation of the novel which faithfully mirrors the plot of the original.

-In May 2022, director Audrey Diwan announced her film adaption of the novel to feature French actress Léa Seydoux.
+Audrey Diwan adapted the story in 2024's Emmanuelle.